onlinerake.OnlineRakingSGD¶

 - Parameters:

-obs – Observation containing feature indicators.
-Can be: - dict: Keys should match feature names in targets - object: Features accessed as attributes Values should be binary (0/1 or False/True).
+obs – Observation containing feature values.
+Can be: - dict: Keys should match feature names in targets - object: Features accessed as attributes For binary features: values should be 0/1 or False/True.
+For continuous features: values should be numeric (float/int).
 Missing features default to 0.

 - Returns: